-To date, collaboration revenue has been primarily generated from our collaboration arrangement with BMS, which was originally entered into in March 2013 and was subsequently amended in June 2015, as further described in Note 11, Collaborative arrangements in the Notes to Consolidated Financial Statements.
+To date, collaboration revenue has been primarily generated from our collaboration arrangement with Celgene, which was originally entered into in March 2013 and was subsequently amended in June 2015, as further described in Note 10, "Collaborative arrangements".
 In August 2018, we entered into a collaboration arrangement with Regeneron, and began recognizing collaboration revenue under this arrangement in the fourth quarter of 2018.